cds-snc/covid-alert-portal/README.md

 #### New Relic configuration

-We use New Relic to monitor for errors in production.
+We use New Relic to monitor for server side errors and application performance in production and staging.
+We do not leverage New Relic client (browser side) metric reporting.

 - `NEW_RELIC_APP_NAME`: The app name set up in New Relic.